swalloich/startup/README.md

 ## deployFiles.sh
 To run the `deployFiles.sh` bash script, the following syntax is used: `./deployFiles.sh -k <path to .pem file> -h <domain> -s <subdomain>`

+## Fetch
+To execute a function upon a successful fetch request, use `.then()`.
+To access the data in a JavaScript json object, use property accessors.
+EG: `const thing = response["object"]`.